First Home Super Saver Scheme guide

 Tax advantages on contributions

-Understanding your Loan to Value Ratio (LVR) alongside your FHSSS savings helps you maximise your borrowing capacity when combined with your deposit.
-Our home equity calculator can show how your FHSSS savings integrate with your borrowing position.
+Understanding your Loan to Value Ratio (LVR) alongside your FHSSS savings helps you see how your deposit affects your borrowing capacity and whether you will need Lenders Mortgage Insurance.
+Our home equity calculator can show how your FHSSS savings integrate with your overall borrowing position, and our property deposit calculator helps you see what property price your deposit can support.

 Making voluntary contributions

-Understanding home finance planning and deposit options helps you determine how much to contribute strategically.
-For the 2025 financial year, the concessional contributions cap is $30,000 per year, whilst the non-concessional contributions cap is $120,000 per year.
+For the 2025 financial year, the concessional contributions cap is $30,000 per year, while the non-concessional contributions cap is $120,000 per year.
 Staying within these limits is essential to avoid additional tax.
-If you're purchasing in areas like Ryde, Parramatta, or Baulkham Hills, our mortgage broker advisers can help you plan your contribution strategy based on local property values and market conditions.
+Remember that the FHSSS limit of $15,000 per year sits within these broader contribution caps, not on top of them.

 How to access your FHSSS savings